akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Using the Docker images
 -----------------------

-Every flavor (dev or standard, community or enterprise) comes with a Docker Compose file ``docker-compose.yml`` and a ``docker-compose.override.yml.dist``, ready to be used.
+Every flavor (dev or standard, community or enterprise) comes with a Docker Compose file ``docker-compose.yml`` ready to be used.
 The ``docker-compose.yml`` file configures all the necessary containers with the default settings to run Akeneo PIM.
-The ``docker-compose.override.yml.dist`` defines the custom parameters you may change depending on your development environment.

-Copy the override file as ``docker-compose.override.yml`` and keep it at the root of your project.
-You may modify it at your convenience.
-It defines some ports mapping by default and you can change them if you need, if you want Apache to be accessible from a port other that 8080, for instance.
+You can override any values in a ``docker-compose.override.yml`` file depending on your development environment.
+It could define some ports mapping if you want Apache to be accessible from a port other that 8080, for instance.

-However, **you need at least one mapping for ``httpd`` ``httpd-behat`` containers**.
-We should set the default mapping in the root ``docker-compose`` file, but it is currently not possible to repplace array values in the override.
+Be aware that it is currently not possible to replace array values in the override.
 You can read more here: https://docs.docker.com/compose/extends/#adding-and-overriding-configuration.

 Here is a ``docker-compose.override.yml`` example: